ianderrington/genai/docs/Using/deploying/index.md

     <img width="918" alt="image" src="https://github.com/ianderrington/general/assets/76016868/a32295bd-9d88-4b31-bd10-134e11e6c546">
     <img width="886" alt="image" src="https://github.com/ianderrington/general/assets/76016868/7b1c6c4b-3778-4536-8d10-03696f3624c5">

-## References
+## Reference Materials

-??? tip "[Emerging Architectures for LLM Applications](https://a16z.com/2023/06/20/emerging-architectures-for-llm-applications/) A very nice discussion of the components and their interactions via orchestration systems."
+??? tip "[Emerging Architectures for LLM Applications](https://a16z.com/2023/06/20/emerging-architectures-for-llm-applications/) A detailed discussion of the components and their interactions using orchestration systems."

     ![image](https://github.com/ianderrington/genai/assets/76016868/f287eaef-6b86-4846-8885-2b3ad3cd614b) [^n1]

-??? tip "[Challenges and Applications of Large Language Models Kaddour et al](https://arxiv.org/abs/2307.10169) Well done and thorough."
+??? tip "[Challenges and Applications of Large Language Models Kaddour et al](https://arxiv.org/abs/2307.10169) This is a well-done and comprehensive review."

-## Overview Literature
+## Additional Literature

-Below are some overviews to help with practical aspects of Generative AI, particularly GPT and LLMs.
+Here are some other overviews to assist you in understanding the practical aspects of Generative AI, particularly with regards to GPT and large language models.

 - [Neptune-nlp-models-infrastructure](https://neptune.ai/blog/nlp-models-infrastructure-cost-optimization#:~:text=Use%20a%20lightweight%20deployment%20framework,serve%20predictions%20over%20a%20network.)
 - [How to Deploy Large Size Deep Learning Models Into Production](https://towardsdatascience.com/how-to-deploy-large-size-deep-learning-models-into-production-66b851d17f33)